rubenmv/extension-amazon-one-click-blocker/README.md

 VERSION HISTORY
 ===============

-1.5.1 - 2015.11.12
+1.5.1 - 2015.11.25
 ------------------
 - Name change: "Blocker" to "Lock" so it describes better the function of the extension.
+- Improves speed in which the blocker appears, now it won't wait for the page to finish loading.
+- Tested and working with multiprocess (Electrolysis).

 1.5 - 2015.11.01
 ----------------